satra/NiPyPe-Paper/nipype_paper.rst

 SPM batch manager.
 We can extend it by adding non SPM components.
 Apart from motion correction and smoothing one can try to detect volumes confounded by acquisition or motion artefacts and add them to the design matrix as confound regressors.
-NiPyPe has a build in implementation of Artifact Detection Tool (TODO reference) which using motion parameters and global signal estimates which volumes should be omitted in the analysis.
+NiPyPE has a build in implementation of Artifact Detection Tool (TODO reference) which using motion parameters and global signal estimates which volumes should be omitted in the analysis.
 ArtifactDetect Node takes two inputs: realigned volumes and